 Basic info

-I am a professor of economics at Department of Industrial and Information Engineering and Economics of the University of L’Aquila, where I teach and conduct research on macroeconomics, economic modeling, monetary economics, and theory of value and distribution.
-In addition, I lead and coordinate the EU-funded project A JUst Transition to the Circular Economy (JUST2CE) at the University of Leeds.
-I am a senior visiting research fellow at Angelo King Institute of the De La Salle University of Manila.
+I am a professor of economics at Department of Industrial and Information Engineering and Economics of the University of L’Aquila, where I teach and conduct research on macroeconomics, economic modeling, monetary economics, ecological economics, and theory of value and distribution.
+In addition, I lead and coordinate the WP5 of the EU-funded project A JUst Transition to the Circular Economy (JUST2CE) at the University of Leeds.
+I am a senior research fellow in macroeconomics at Angelo King Institute of the De La Salle University of Manila.
 Lastly, I am a member of the “Collegio dei Docenti” of the PhD Programme in Social Sciences at the University of Padua.
 My academic qualifications are detailed in my CV.

 On a personal note, I am married to Marica Grego, who holds a post-doctoral contract at the University of Pavia, and we have a daughter named Alice.
 I am an active member of several academic societies, including Economia e Politica, Reteaching Economics, the Italian Post-Keynesian Network, and the Post-Keynesian Economics Society.